olinml2024/olinml2024.github.io/assignments/assignment17/FinalProject.markdown

 What are your learning goals for this project?
 How might they relate to the broad categories of implementation, context, and theory?
 (Just to be clear, we are not suggesting you have to address all of these categories).
 Identity, in terms of percentages, in each of these three categories (they should add to 100%, because math), where your ideal project would land.
 We've also requested that your project is no more than 70% in one category.

-## Collaboration / Execution plan
+## Collaboration / Execution Plan

 Discuss how you are going to get the work for this project done.
 This should include a definition of your best guess as to what the deliverables of your project will entail (apart from the deliverables we discuss here).
 For each deliverable, you may want to define your MVP (minimum viable product) as well as stretch goals.
 You should also identify  initial steps to take to get off to a strong start (this is an area where we can help you quite a bit if you give us some details).
 For team-based projects you should include a discussion about how you anticipate communicating and coordinating work with your partner.
 For example, you could discuss your plans for synchronous versus asynchronous work, layout a specific strategy for managing / tracking tasks, and discuss your planned communication channels.

 Rubric:
-* 20%: the project topic is well-described and some reasoning for why you want to investigate it is given.
+* 20%: The project topic is well-described and some reasoning for why you want to investigate it is given.
-* 20%: your learning goals for the project are provided and the learning goals are appropriate to the project, specific, and measurable.
+* 20%: Your learning goals for the project are provided and the learning goals are appropriate to the project, specific, and measurable.
 * 10%: The proportion of emphasis on the themes of theory, implementation, and context and ethics is included (and explained) and no theme is more than 70% of the total work.
-* 20%: initial steps are provided and appropriate
+* 20%: Initial steps are provided and appropriate.
-* 20%: for each deliverable you have specified an MVP and stretch goals.
+* 20%: For each deliverable you have specified an MVP and stretch goals.
-* 10%: you have a plan for coordinate work and (if applicable) communicating with your partner, or, you have a plan to make sure you make progress
+* 10%: You have a plan for coordinate work and (if applicable) communicating with your partner, or, you have a plan to make sure you make progress if working alone

-# Deliverable proposal (5% of total grade)
+# Deliverable proposal

 Your projects have a lot of variability in their topics and learning goals, and we want to give you the freedom to choose deliverables that are appropriate for your project and best support your learning.
 We also want to make sure that you feel you are being fairly assessed and that we (your team and the teaching team) have a shared sense of what a "good" output looks like.
 Therefore, at some point in your project, you will propose what you think appropriate final deliverables will look like for your project, and we will discuss this together (probably via a check-in conversation).